About

 Why I’m here

 I care about online networks and spaces because I care about what they can do for—and to—the humans who inhabit them.
-I focus on the internet because I know from wrenching personal experience that, handled correctly, it can help us find each other and do the work necessary for our collective survival.
+I focus on the internet because I know from personal experience that we need it to help us find each other and do the work necessary for our collective survival.

 Connections